KeyboardKit/website/collections/_posts/2026/2026-09-11-keyboardkit-11-developer-preview-3.md

 ### 🎤 Dictation

+The `KeyboardKitDictation` plugin is a new plugin that can be loaded from the package.
+It contains all code that requires permissions, which means that KeyboardKit library no longer requires any permissions.

+As a result, dictation is simplified.
+The `DictationVolumeRecorder` or `DictationSpeechRecognizer` have been moved to the plugin, together with the standard dictation engine, which has been renamed.

 The in-app dictation flow and its `.app` dictation method have been removed, since dictation is now performed in the keyboard.
 See [the docs]({{site.urls.docs}}) to make sure that your app supports the background audio mode.

+### 🧩 Extensions

+The native `ProcessInfo` type is extended with a new `isLiquidGlassAvailable` property that makes it easy to detect if Liquid Glass is available.

+### 🏠 Host Application

+The `KeyboardKitHostApplication` plugin is a new plugin that can be loaded from the package.
+It makes all calls needed to resolve the host application, which means that KeyboardKit no longer contains any such code.

 ### 🌐 Localization